+We pray for healing for those who suffer as a result of abuse.
 We commit ourselves to building a culture of safety, making the Church safe for all people, creating a space where all can thrive.

 God of mercy,

 forgive us

 for we have failed survivors in the past,

-give us the grace to make a fresh start.
+give us the grace to do better.